Quasinormal modes and greybody factors of the novel four dimensional Gauss-Bonnet black holes in asymptotically de Sitter space time: Scalar, Electromagnetic and Dirac perturbations: Conclusion and future directions

 We find that both the oscillation frequency and the damping time decreases with increasing values of the cosmological constant $\Lambda$.
 On the other hand, we observe that as the Gauss-Bonnet coupling $\alpha$ decrease and eventually crosses over to negative values, the real part of the frequency start decreasing whereas the imaginary part also starts to become more negative, implying that the damping increases.
 For positive increasing values of alpha the real part of the frequency increases.
 This remains the qualitative feature of all the three different types of perturbations that we have considered in this paper.
 From our results we can figure out the the stability of the scalar and electromagnetic perturbations can be confirmed from the positive definite potential, however, the Dirac case is a bit different.
 The positive definiteness of the potential of any one of the potentials for any one of the chiralities does not help in asymptotically de Sitter black hole backgrounds because the potential for both chiralities will have negative gaps \cite{Konoplya:2020zso,Zinhailo:2019rwd}.
 Thus, one may require to perform a full time domain analysis in order to understand the stability feature of the space time under Dirac perturbation.
 The present study therefore can only give the qualitative nature of variations of the QN frequencies with the Gauss-Bonnet coupling and cosmological constant as far as fermionic perturbation is concerned.

 Along with the quasinormal modes, we have also performed the calculation of the greybody factor for all three different types of perturbations.
 We have figured out that the general feature of the greybody factors for the three different types of perturbation fields is essentially similar.
-The greybody factors increases with an increasing $l$, whereas it decreases with an increase in the Gauss-Bonnet coupling constant $\alpha$.
-We also figured out that the greybody factors for negative $\alpha$ turns out to be greater than those corresponding to positive values of $\alpha$.
+The greybody factor decreases with an increasing $l$ and an increase in the Gauss-Bonnet coupling constant $\alpha$.
 Finally, the greybody factors tend to increase with an increase in the cosmological constant.
+This behaviour could be easily explained by looking at Fig. \ref{fig:Veff}.
+The fraction of the wave transmitted upon scattering depends inversely on the height of the effective potential.
+With an increase in $\alpha$, the effective potential increases, for all three cases, and hence the transmission coefficient decreases.
+On the other hand with an increase in $\Lambda$, the effective potential decreases and hence the transmission coefficient increases.
+The dependence on $l$ could similarly be seen from Eq. (\ref{Vs}), Eq. (\ref{Vem}) and Eq. (\ref{Vd}).
+The effective potential for all three cases increases with an increase in $l$ and hence the transmission coefficient decreases.

 Novel four dimensional EGB gravity has created a lot of uproar ever since it was proposed.
 The importance of the theory lies in the fact that so far which was a higher dimensional theory (the Gauss-Bonnet term was only a topological term in four dimensions), can now be applied in the context of four dimensional space time in which we live in - this can open up many interesting windows in the study of alternative theories of gravity.
 Moreover, having a look at the AdS branch will also be interesting in its own right.
 Calculations of the perturbations and the stability study of the novel 4D Gauss-Bonnet black hole in AdS background will be an important future extension of the present work.
 This may also be important to understand the AdS/CFT conjecture, since quasinormal modes describe the approach to equilibrium in the conformal field theory side.